terrybelinda/Zipcar-Prototype/README.md

 # Frontend

-We used ReactJS as our frontend technology stack.
+We used ReactJS as our frontend library.
-React gives the benifits of using state for responsive UI development, so we choosed ReactJS.
+React is fast, scalable and lightweight.
+It offers the benefits of using state for responsive UI development.